henriquecustodia/blog/src/posts/angular-inject-function-a-new-way-to-work-with-di.md

 Although the inject function is a great feature, it's just a new approach.
 You don't need to refactor your projects because of it.
 Probably class constructors and inject functions will be two options that'll coexist for a long time.

 But, in my opinion, inject function brings a much more clean approach to work with DI.
 It's straightforward and avoids lots of parameters on the constructor.

+### 👨‍💻

+You can check out the code of this post on my [GitHub](https://github.com/henriquecustodia/angular-inject-function-example).

 ### That's all!